m-jahn/genome-scale-models/README.md

 pip install cobra
 ```

-To work with the model using `COBRApy`, we can import it in a python session.
-We can look at the number of reaction, metabolites and genes associated with the
+To work with a model using COBRApy, we can import it in a python session.
+We can look at the number of reactions, metabolites and genes associated with the model's reactions.
-model reactions.

 ```{python}
 # load libraries